markabrahams/node-net-snmp/README.md

 and manipulated through the API, as well as queried and manipulated through the SNMP interface with the above four request-class PDUs.

-The agent also supports SNMP proxy forwarder application.
+The agent also supports SNMP proxy forwarder applications with its singleton `Forwarder` instance, which is documented in the [Forwarder Module](#forwarder-module) section below.

 ## snmp.createAgent (options, callback)